cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 	- **Performance Event**: the project must bid at least 50% of its contracted capacity during an actual Lack of Reserve (LoR) 3 event.
 	- **Storage capacity**: the project must have a tested storage capacity of at least the CISA schedule capacity.
 	- **Availability**: the project must be available at least 90% during the support year.
+# Discussion
+The intent of the CIS is to simulate additional investment in electricity supply infrastructure that will accelerate the [[Energy Transition]].
 #CIS